In a section entitled “The Law of Religion” Harari argues from a definition of religion which is as follows:

-The above reflection discusses a very old, not to say an ancient form of religion that was not sufficiently substantial to have universal ambitions.
-It is not clear how this earlier form relates in Harari’s account to the forms of organized religion containing universal ethical norms and values.
+Animism is, of course, a very old, not to say an ancient form of religion that was not sufficiently substantial to have universal ambitions.
+It is not clear either how this earlier form of religion relates in Harari’s account to the forms of organized religion containing universal ethical norms and values.

 “this period corresponds, I suggest, to the invention of pottery, pendants, ornaments and barbed harpoons and spearheads, the last two tremendously important in spreading the human species into more difficult climates.”

 There is another serious question as to whether the cognitive operation of following rules is possible before the later stages of the evolution of language: this may have only been possible at the so-called “age of names” sometime between 10000 and 8000 BC.
 It is this age of names during the Agricultural Revolution that is conditionally necessary for narratives to begin and this would seem to be necessary for an awareness of fictive language to be possible.
 What level of awareness is required for the establishment or following of rules?
 Rules in Wittgenstein are connected with the mastery of techniques and rational agreements.
 Could Hunters and gatherers before 10000 and 8000 BC be said to be “Masters” of any technique?
 One wonders here whether Harari is projecting relatively advanced mental states onto relatively primitive behavioural patterns.
 Prior to the systematic functioning of language, the medium of cultural transmission, according to Jaynes is the imitation of someone else’s behaviour.
 This cannot be construed as following a rule which requires a level of consciousness beyond that required to follow a command by someone or imitate their behaviour.